Multi-species optically addressable spin defects in a van der Waals material

-On the other hand, the ODMR spectrum of the $\C$ defects (550-700\,nm) shows a single resonance at a frequency $f_r$ (with natural linewidth 20\,MHz) that scales linearly with the applied field $B$ [Fig.~\ref{fig1}(e)], thus resembling a $S=\sfrac{1}{2}$ electronic system.
-Fitting the data with $hf_r=g_C\mu_BB$ where $h$ is Planck's constant and $\mu_B$ the Bohr magneton, yields a $g$-factor of $g_C=2.0(1)$ [Fig.~\ref{fig1}(f)].
+On the other hand, the ODMR spectrum of the $\C$ defects (550-700\,nm) shows a single resonance at a frequency $f_r$ that scales linearly with the applied field $B_0$ [Fig.~\ref{fig1}(e)], thus resembling a $S=\sfrac{1}{2}$ electronic system.
+Fitting the data with $hf_r=g_C\mu_BB_0$ where $h$ is Planck's constant and $\mu_B$ the Bohr magneton, yields a $g$-factor of $g_C=2.0(1)$ [Fig.~\ref{fig1}(f)].
+The powdered nature of the sample and the relatively large orientation-averaged ODMR contrast (of about $-1\%$) provide a strong indication that the mechanism underpinning ODMR is intrinsically isotropic, i.e.\ independent of the direction of the applied field relative to the crystal orientation, rather than relying on an intersystem crossing in a $S\geq1$ spin system as was suggested previously~\cite{Stern2022}.

-To demonstrate coherent spin control, we perform a Rabi experiment whereby each spin ensemble is driven by a resonant RF pulse of variable duration and the corresponding PL monitored [Fig.~\ref{fig2}(a)].
-For this purpose, we use a single-crystal hBN flake exfoliated from a bulk hBN sample that has been subjected to a similar electron irradiation as the hBN powder and also naturally contained a high density of $\C$ defects.
-The well-defined crystal orientation allows us to align the magnetic field with the $\VB$ spin's quantization axis ($z$-axis) and drive a single spin transition, e.g.\ $\ket{0}\rightarrow\ket{-1}$ [Fig.~\ref{fig2}(b)].
+To gain further insights into the nature of the $\C$ spin defect and the origin of the ODMR contrast, we now use a flake exfoliated from a bulk electron-irradiated hBN crystal (see Table~\ref{tab:samples} and Fig. S6-S7, here the ODMR contrast is about $+0.5\%$).
+The single crystal orientation allows us to align the magnetic field with the $\VB$ spin's quantization axis and drive a single spin transition, e.g.\ $\ket{0}\rightarrow\ket{-1}$ [Fig.~\ref{fig2}(a)], whose coherent dynamics can then be precisely compared to that of the $\C$ spins.
+First, we perform a Rabi experiment whereby each spin ensemble is driven by a resonant RF pulse of variable duration and the corresponding PL monitored [Fig.~\ref{fig2}(b)].
 Rabi oscillations are observed both for the $\VB$ ensemble [Fig.~\ref{fig2}(c)] and the $\C$ ensemble [Fig.~\ref{fig2}(d)], demonstrating coherent control and optical readout of two distinct spin species within the same host material, at room temperature.

-We now address the question of the spin multiplicity of the $\C$ defect.
-It has been previously suggested that the visible hBN emitter may be a spin $S=1$ or $S=3/2$ with a negligible zero-field splitting~\cite{Stern2022}, as this would also be consistent with the observed linear relationship between $f_r$ and $B$, as well as ODMR generally being facilitated by a high spin $S\geq1$.
-Here we provide unambiguous evidence that the visible emitters are in fact true spin doublets, $S=\sfrac{1}{2}$.
-Namely, we make use of the fact that the Rabi flopping frequency directly depends on the spin multiplicity of the driven species.
-For a given RF field strength, the ratio between the Rabi frequency of the $\C$ ensemble ($\Omega_C$) and that of the $\VB$ ensemble ($\Omega_V$) should be $\Omega_C/\Omega_V=\sqrt{2}$ if $S=1$ or $S=3/2$, and $\Omega_C/\Omega_V=1/\sqrt{2}$ if $S=\sfrac{1}{2}$ (see details in the SI, Sec.~\SImultiplicity).
-The results are in good agreement with the latter scenario, and rule out the former [Fig.~\ref{fig2}(e)].